xelis-project/xelis-vm/README.md

 - The name must be unique.
 - Name should start with a uppercase letter.
 - Only letters are allowed in name.
+- The last field does not need a comma.

 #### Examples
 ```rust